itiel/dyn-str/README.md

 ./test
 ```

-For a more in depth explanation of the API, please see the [API Reference](/docs/api.md).
+For a more in depth explanation of the API, please refer to the [API Reference](/docs/api-ref.md).

 ## License